IT

 Work online

-The first online work configuration is where you use a Terminal Server or Citrix Server and provide the outsourced accountant with access in just the same way you provide access to your in-house staff.
+The initial online work configuration involves utilising a Terminal Server or Citrix Server to grant outsourced accountants access in the same manner as in-house personnel.

-The second configuration is where you have a Small Business Server (SBS).
-In this case you’ll need to have an extra computer connected to the SBS for every outsourced accountant and the offshore team member will connect to that compute using Windows Remote Desktop.
+The second configuration requires the use of a Small Business Server (SBS).
+In this scenario, an additional computer must be connected to the SBS for each outsourced accountant.
+Offshore team members will connect to this designated computer via Windows Remote Desktop.

-There are some additional configurations that are possible, but we do not recommend them for security and speed reasons.
+There are several additional configurations available; however, we do not recommend implementing them due to concerns regarding security and performance.

-The accounting outsourcing provider must have the software you use (including all relevant versions).
+Additionally, it is imperative that your accounting outsourcing provider possess the necessary software you utilise (including all pertinent versions).

-This process only takes 5-10 minutes extra for each job.
+This additional step typically requires an extra 5-10 minutes for each job.

 Staff